-Consists of 9612a: Collision Structural Inspection and Repair and 9612b: Collision Electrical and Mechanical Location: NCI, Willoughby
+Consists of 9612a: Collision Structural Inspection and Repair and 9612b: Collision Electrical and Mechanical Location: NCI - Willoughby

-Prerequisite: Interview conducted by the instructor.
-By the program start date student must have completed coursework required for junior status at their home school.
+By the program start date students must have completed coursework required for Junior status at home school.

 The Auto Collision program is designed to teach students the complete cycle of repairing automobiles and other vehicles damaged from normal "wear and tear" or from accidents and collisions.
 The knowledge and skills covered include shop safety, use of hand and power tools, rust repair, sheet metal repair, body panel replacement, fiberglass repair, unibody and frame repair, custom fabrication, custom painting, MIG welding, detailing and customer service.
-ASE and NATEF certifications are available for qualified students.
+I-CAR and FORD Tech Training certifications are available for qualified students.